Youngsters across Stoke-on-Trent are being invited to try different sports for all the family at James Brindley Sports Centre this month.

 The ride is to present a report to the Government, addressing the role sport can play in reducing knife and gang crime in the UK.
 Daley will also be visiting Coventry, Milton Keynes, Oxford and Newbury on his way to Westminster, after starting from Manchester on Tuesday 7 July.

 Daley said: “The report really struck a chord.
-A gang is actually not that different from a sports team, both provide you with a sense of belonging,
+A gang is actually not that different from a sports team, both provide you with a sense of belonging, status and excitement.

 “While sport also helps you develop control over your emotions and learn to respect certain boundaries, being in a gang can be destructive.”